hiperiondev/HamRadioLib/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU v3 License.
+Distributed under the GNU General Public License v3.0.
 See `LICENSE.txt` for more information.

 <div align="right">
   <a href="#readme-top">